Am I a real writer?

 I usually spend a great deal of time writing something.
-I write, edit, write some more, edit again, leave it for an hour or a day or a week, change some ideas, make things more clear, move paragraphs around, and then finally inhale deeply before I publish it.
+I write, edit, write some more, edit again, leave it for an hour or a day or a week, change some ideas, make things more clear, move paragraphs around, and then finally inhale deeply before I hit the scary button labeled publish.
 For an introvert who prefers to keep my feelings about most things to myself, letting people know I'm a writer and allowing them to look at my work can be completely nauseating.
 I often have thoughts of, "Should I say that?
 Will people be offended by this?
 How does this make me sound?
 Am I getting my point across or do I just look like an ass?"

 After I work through those questions and decide to not focus on people who may judge what I've written and force myself to publish it, more insecurities arise.
 The thing is, if I'm being honest (and I usually am), I like my writing.
 I don't always like it the best, but sometimes I post pieces anyhow because it's an exercise in humility.
 In a way it's like busting your ass at work and your boss doesn't acknowledge or give you credit for your contributions versus when they publicly thank you or give you a raise.
 Either way you know you've done your job, but the latter certainly makes you feel better about it.

 I've been thinking a lot about writing lately.
 That's nothing unusual, except that I've been thinking about it and not actually writing.